In Defense of “Personality Hires”

 This is the personality thing.
 What characteristics or traits matter for the role, team, and company?
 If they are X, they’ll click.
 Use adjectives: friendly, reflective, detailed, action-biased, not-an-asshole.

 You don’t have to pick between skills or vibes.
 You can have both.
-But FFS, stop thinking that you, miraculously, will be the one company – in all of existence – that will somehow repeatedly find (1) overqualified candidates, (2) who’ll work long-ass hours (3) for a “competitive” salary (4) because you expect them to care about this super special opportunity more than MONEY, (5) so they should want to do administrative grunt work, (6) while also being strategic.
-GTFOH with that shit.
+But FFS, stop thinking that you, miraculously, will be the one company in the whole world that will somehow repeatedly find (1) overqualified 10/10 candidates, (2) who’ll work long hours (3) for a “competitive” salary (4) because they’ll care more about your super special opportunity than MONEY, (5) so they should want to do grunt work, (6) while being strategic.
+GTFOH with that.
 This is why companies feel they have to “sacrifice.”
 They don’t need to sacrifice, they need to wake the fuck up.

-Again, if you’re realistic and put just a little bit of effort, you solve the “personality” vs. “capability” bullshit.
+Again, if you’re realistic and put in some effort, you can solve the “personality” vs. “capability” problem.

 Previous